Sector: Industrials

 $48,000

-Grant Thornton's non-audit fees of $48,000 represent about 11% of audit fees of $442,336, well below the 50% threshold that would raise independence concerns; auditor tenure is not disclosed in the proxy so the tenure trigger cannot fire; and Grant Thornton is a large national firm appropriate for a company of Hyliion's size and complexity.
+The non-audit fees of $48,000 represent approximately 10.9% of audit fees of $442,336, well below the 50% threshold that would raise independence concerns; auditor tenure is not disclosed so no tenure trigger applies; Grant Thornton is a large national firm appropriate for a company of Hyliion's size and complexity.